Find products, services and support.

 Oops, we didnâ€™t find any results matching your search term.
 Maybe you made a spelling error?

 We believe that being a sustainable business is about striking the balance between stakeholder expectations and the needs and concerns of our employees, the workers in our supply chain and the environment.
 Achieving a balance between these aspects is essential to meet the needs of the present without compromising future generations.

 For many years we have been working towards improving our sustainability footprint.

-We furthered our ambition in 2016 by designing and implementing a social environmental management system (SEMS) which is in compliance with ISO14001 standard and the Electronic Industry Citizenship Coalition (EICC) requirements.
+We furthered our ambition in 2016 by designing and implementing a social environmental management system (SEMS) which is in compliance with ISO14001 standard and Responsible Business Alliance (RBA) requirements, formerly the Electronic Industry Citizenship Coalition (EICC).
 TomTom SEMS aims to support the business by meeting legal requirements, industry standards, customer/stakeholder requirements and expectations, by minimizing our environmental impact and maximizing our positive contribution to the community we work and live in.

 TomTom recognises that climate change is one of the biggest challenges facing the world today.
 We believe that making smarter decisions to address this challenge requires combined efforts on the part of governments, businesses, and consumers.

 Our products and services are designed to help people get where they want to be faster.
 They help save time, and help improve the environment by reducing carbon dioxide emissions.
 We also make every effort to minimise the effects of our business activities and operations on the environment.

 Our environmental policy guides our management of the various environmental and workplace activities that comprise our business, as well as guiding our employees’, suppliers’, customers’ and stakeholders’ understanding of TomTom’s environmental expectations.